 Fertility Medications are used to Regulate Hormones, Stimulate the Ovaries and Produce Eggs for procedures like IVF.

-Many medications are used in the treatment in the treatment of infertility.
+Many medications are used in the treatment of infertility.
 Below is a list of the most common prescription drugs and a description of their use.

 Obtaining Your Medications